jbanson1/jbanson1/README.md

 ### Oh Hi there, ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)
 I’m Joe Banson
-- 👀 I’m interested in C# & Typescript
-- 🌱 I’m currently learning Cloud Computing and all things fun (oop add elastic search to it)
+- 🌱 I’m intrigued in all things fun (Looking deeper into solarWinds & AI)
-- 💞️ I’m looking to collaborate on anything
+- 💞️ Would usually say I’m looking to collaborate on anything but diary is full
 - 📫 How to reach me jdotbans@gmail.com

 ![It Crowd Programming](https://media.giphy.com/media/1C8bHHJturSx2/source.gif)